The WinPE and E2B WIMBOOT process (E2B v1.A8+)

 WIMBOOT does not require bootmgr to be present on the E2B USB drive.

-WIMBOOT will also attempt to run startnet.cmd which is usually inside the boot.wim file - this may launch a custom interface, if a special custom ISO is used (e.g. Murphy's All-In-One ISOs).
+WIMBOOT will also attempt to run startnet.cmd which is usually inside the boot.wim file - this may launch a custom interface, if a special custom ISO is used (e.g. Murphy's All-In-One ISOs should work OK).

 If a Windows Install ISO is placed in a standard E2B menu folder (e.g. \_ISO\MAINMENU or \_ISO\WIN) then QRUN.g4b will try to execute the ISO using WIMBOOT and will run startnet.cmd and then Setup.exe (without any XML file specified - so for Win8/8.1 you will need to enter a generic install Product Key using the keyboard).

-If using WIMBOOT does not give the correct result, convert the ISO to a .imgPTN file.
+If using WIMBOOT does not give the correct result then press a key when prompted to skip it, or convert the ISO to a .imgPTN file.
+WIMBOOT may not work if the boot.wim file has been made using non-standard compression tools.

 The WinPE boot process can be controlled by the presence of an X:\Windows\System32\Winpeshl.ini file or the presence of a X:\setup.exe file.

-Here is my best guess after experimenting with a Win10 boot.wim image #2 (#2 is the image used for installs)...
+Here is my best guess after experimenting with a lot with a Win10 boot.wim image #2 (#2 is the image used for installs)...

-- Winpeshl.exe is run (required file) - if winpeshl.ini exists the application(s) specified in X:\Windows\system32\winpeshl.ini are run.
+- Winpeshl.exe is run (required file - must not be deleted) - if winpeshl.ini exists the application(s) specified in X:\Windows\system32\winpeshl.ini are run.

 If the winpeshl.ini file exists but is invalid, a cmd shell will be opened and the process will stop.